 You’ll find Congaree National Park in Hopkins, South Carolina (near Columbia).
 It’s the only National Park in South Carolina, and sadly also one of the least visited.
-Congaree is also a UNESCO biosphere reserve and offers hiking, canoeing, kayaking, and bird watching.
+Congaree is also a UNESCO biosphere reserve and popular activities here include hiking, canoeing, kayaking, and bird watching.

 Be warned.
 Congaree is swampy and famous (infamous?) for its mosquitoes.
 Protect yourself accordingly.
-You can check with the Park before your trip to find out what the mosquito levels are before you make the drive from Savannah.
+You can check with the Park before your trip to find out what the mosquito levels are before you make the trip.

 You may have seen photos of the Congaree “Mosquito Meter.”
 This is not actually a thing.
 Well, I mean it exists, but the Park doesn’t actually use it as a daily indicator of mosquito levels.
 It’s completely unscientific, and they’ve even described it as a prop for photos.